-Deceased patient means a patient who is:
+Deceased patient means a patient who is: i)

-- i) Obviously dead code 5 - Subject to a MCOD presented to the paramedic - iii) VSA and subject to a valid DNR - iv) VSA and is subject to a Termination of Resuscitation Order -) VSA and is subject to a Withhold Resuscitation Order
+Obviously dead - code 5

+- ii) Subject to a MCOD presented to the paramedic - VSA and subject to a valid DNR (iii - VSA and is subject to a Termination of iv) Resuscitation Order - VSA and is subject to a Withhold Resuscitation Order

-Note: When a Termination of resuscitation Order is received, and the deceased person has not been removed from the place of death, paramedics should not remove the body, but rather they should follow the appropriate procedure as outlined.
+Note: When a Termination of resuscitation Order is received. and the deceased person has not been removed from the place of death, paramedics should not remove the body, but rather they should follow the appropriate procedure as outlined.